MediaComem/comem-archioweb/subjects/automated-testing/README.md

 > Unit tests provide a strict, written contract.

-Unit tests **find problems early in the development cycle**.

-> The process of writing unit tests forces the programmer to think through
-> inputs, outputs, and error conditions, and thus more crisply define the unit's
-> desired behavior.
-The cost of finding a bug when the code is first written is
-> considerably lower than the cost of detecting, identifying, and correcting the
-> bug later.

 Unit tests may **reduce uncertainty** in the units themselves.

 > By testing the parts of a program first and then testing the sum of its parts,
 > integration testing becomes much easier.

-Unit tests provide a sort of **living documentation** of the system.

-> Looking at a unit's tests can give a basic understanding of the unit's
-> interface.

 #### Disadvantages of unit tests